em-tlm/ts-lib-mongo/README.md

 function start(){}
 ```
 > Make sure you use the same database in both `uri` and `db`, in this case they are both `ts`.
-Currently this code does not check the consistency.
+Currently the code does NOT check the consistency.

 ## API